 Roy admired her bright and lovely features.
 Raven was alive for perhaps the first time to the possibilities of life.
 He wondered as she departed if he might not need to become aware of the possibilities of Raven herself.

 Even as her partners experienced a variety of sensations, Donna Troy Long was worried.
 As Artemis she had been team leader during Nightwing’s absence.
-It had gone badly in her opinion, and she had readily turned the reigns of leadership back to the former Boy Wonder when he had returned with Raven from Zandia, and he had led the team well during the alien invasion.
-Still, he had departed for a leave to reconcile things with his mentor, Batman, and reestablish himself in Gotham City.
-Five months had passed since then, and they had only seen him once just last month when he, along with Superman and Batman, were impersonated by Amalgamax. (*) In his absence, Donna was again in charge, and she wondered just what her best course of action should be.
+It had gone badly in her opinion, and she had readily turned the reins of leadership back to the former Boy Wonder when he had returned with Raven from Zandia, and he had led the team well during the alien invasion.
+Still, Dick Grayson had remained too busy both in his personal life and as Nightwing to focus much on the team even after that.
+And while he returned to the team for the Ra’s al Ghul case, once that was over he again departed for an indefinite leave of absence to reconcile things with his mentor Batman, and reestablish himself in Gotham City. (*) Five months had passed since then, and they had only seen him once just last month when he, along with Superman and Batman, were impersonated by Amalgamax. (*) In his absence, Donna was again in charge, and she wondered just what her best course of action should be.

-Koriand’r had been deeply in love with Dick Grayson (Nightwing) for some time now, but the ceremonial marriage she had participated in to keep peace on her homeworld of Tamaran had driven a wedge between them that not even the death of her husband Karras during the invasion had lifted.
+Starfire, alias Koriand’r, had been deeply in love with Dick Grayson for some time now, but the ceremonial marriage she had participated in to keep peace on her homeworld of Tamaran had driven a wedge between them that not even the death of her husband Karras during the alien invasion at the beginning of that year had lifted.

 More bizarre was Raven’s sudden change in manner.
 The aloof witch now smiled warmly, dressed like Madonna, and flirted.
-Donna knew Dick had briefly mentioned a mistaken attraction Raven had formed toward him after their Zandian experience, but he had assured her that they had realized the error and resolved to be but friends.
-Donna wondered if this decision was certain, but only on his part.
+Donna knew Dick had briefly mentioned a mistaken attraction Raven had formed toward him after their Zandian experience, but he had assured her that they’d realized the error and resolved to be only friends.
+Donna wondered if this decision was really certain, or if it was only on his part.
 In his absence, Raven had become more emotional and obviously waited eagerly for his return as well.

 Donna knew Kory and Raven had been avoiding each other, as if each knew the other had reasons to stay away.
 She wondered if she could smooth out the changing currents in the team dynamics that had always flowed so evenly before.

-She knew Lilith had been aware of the unseen but strongly felt passions in question, and the attractive Olympian empath had tried to play the role of guide and mentor.
+She knew Lilith Clay had been aware of the unseen but strongly felt passions in question, and the attractive Olympian empath had tried to play the role of guide and mentor.
 But neither Kory nor Raven had formed a close tie to the tunic-clad Titan who had been a member of the team in earlier times.
-Plus, Lilith had always been the center of romance herself, as Dove, Gnarrk, and others had been under her spell before.
-Now she devoted more time to Azrael than to the team.
-They had eyes for no one but each other, and the mysterious alien youth had devotion to Lilith that bordered on madness in Donna’s steady determination.
+Plus, Lilith had always been the center of romance herself, as Dove, Gnarrk, and others had been under her spell at various ties.
+Now she devoted more time to the winged alien called Azrael than to the team.
+They had eyes for no one but each other, and the mysterious alien youth had devotion to Lilith that bordered on obsession in Donna’s estimation.

-She knew her own husband had lost his teaching position and struggled now to find a new career path.
-Her sister Diana was now an infant and wasn’t capable of playing big sister anymore.
-Nor could she get much time from her mother Queen Hippolyta, who was obsessively trying to be a super-mother to Diana as she grasped at this second chance at motherhood.
-Nubia, the new Wonder Woman, was an ally, but nothing more.
-Not yet, anyway.
+Meanwhile, her husband Terry Long had lost his teaching position after failing to publish and now struggled to find a new career path.
+Her sister Diana had been miraculously transformed back into clay during the battle with the Anti-Monitor, then reborn as an infant on Paradise Island, and thus wasn’t capable of playing the big sister anymore. (*) Nor could she get much time from her mother Queen Hippolyta, who was obsessively trying to be a super-mother to Diana as she grasped at this second chance at motherhood.
+Nubia, the new Wonder Woman, was an ally, but nothing more; not yet, anyway.
 Donna had taken a new name as well.
 As Artemis, she hoped to honor Diana and yet be her own woman as well.
 It wasn’t easy.